near/docs/docs/tutorials/contracts/nfts/2-minting.md

 In this tutorial, you went through the basics of setting up and understand the logic behind minting NFTs on the blockchain using a skeleton contract.

-You first looked at [what it means](#what-does-minting-mean) to mint NFTsand how to break down the problem into more feasible chunks.
+You first looked at [what it means](#what-does-minting-mean) to mint NFTs and how to break down the problem into more feasible chunks.
 You then started modifying the skeleton contract chunk by chunk starting with solving the problem of [storing information / state](#storing-information) on the contract.
 You then looked at what to put in the [metadata and token information](#metadata-and-token-info).
 Finally, you looked at the logic necessary for [minting NFTs](#minting-logic).

 After the contract was written, it was time to deploy to the blockchain.
 You [deployed the contract](#deploy-the-contract) and [initialized it](#initialize-contract).
-Finally, you [minted your very first NFT](#minting-our-first-nft) and saw that we needed to make some changes before viewing it in the wallet
+Finally, you [minted your very first NFT](#minting-our-first-nft) and saw that some changes are needed before you can view it in the wallet.

 ## Next Steps